schneidan/sem-author-image/readme.txt

 == Frequently Asked Questions ==

+= Image Style =

+You can use the `.entry_author_image` CSS class to customize where and how the image appears.

+For instance:

+    .entry_author_image
+    {
+      float: left;
+      border: solid 1px outset;
+      margin: 1.2em 1.2em 0px .1em;
+    }

+= Overriding CSS Floats =

+When displaying wide videos, images or tabular data, it becomes desirable to bump the content below the author's image.
+To achieve this, insert the following code in your post:

+	<div style="clear:both;"></div>

 = Help Me! =

 The [Semiologic forum](http://forum.semiologic.com) is the best place to report issues.
 Please note, however, that while community members and I do our best to answer all queries, we're assisting you on a voluntary basis.